Overview: Adobe Acrobat DC and Figma as Authoring and Publishing Category solutions.

 Figma in Action: Unique Use Cases

-What Are the key features of Figma for Collaboration?
+What solutions does Figma provide for Collaboration?

 What Are the key features of Figma for Workflow Management?

-How does Figma facilitate Training & Onboarding?
+How can Figma optimize your Training & Onboarding Workflow?

 Integrations